12 Nutrient Transfer During Pregnancy

 Severe iron deficiency in pregnancy impacts the development of the brain and nervous system.
 The long-term consequences are learning disabilities, reduced language ability, reduced fine-motor skills, and limited emotional control.

-Scientists also suspect that a low maternal iron status without full anemia might be connected with a more mild version of the consequences of inadequate iron supply.
+Scientists also suspect that a low maternal iron status without full anemia might be connected to a mild version of the consequences of inadequate iron supply.
 Here is the problem.
 It is difficult to link mild cognitive impairment and lower emotional control directly to iron deficiency because many other factors can play a role as well.

 The main vitamins we need to look at are folate and vitamin D.